namexuser/body-products/README.md

 ## Project Overview

-This document provides a comprehensive overview of the Body Biz Orderflow web application, including instructions for setting up the development environment and deploying the application.
+This document provides a comprehensive overview of the Off-Price Pro web application, including instructions for setting up the development environment and deploying the application.

-Body Biz Orderflow is a modern web application designed to streamline the process of browsing products, managing a shopping cart, and submitting purchase orders.
+Off-Price Pro is a modern web application designed to streamline the process of browsing products, managing a shopping cart, and submitting purchase orders.
 It provides a user-friendly interface for viewing a product catalog, adding items to a cart, and submitting the order details for processing.
 The application leverages a robust stack of technologies to ensure performance, scalability, and ease of maintenance.

 ## Key Technologies